BananaCotton57/Cyber-Home-Lab/Environment Variables Lab/Environment Variables and Set-UID.md

 - `LD_LIBRARY_PATH` was set to be `/home/attacker/evil_libs`.
 - An environment variable, `SHOE`, was set to be `Sneaker`.

-I then ran the `Set-UID` program, which outputted a list of environment variables.
+I then ran the `set-UID` program, which outputted a list of environment variables.

 ![Output of `Set-UID`](envimages/envimage15.png)